1337Farhan/Crypti/README.md

 # Why does the source have a lot of comments?
 Crypti was a project for a university course, hence it was important to explain how the program works step by step.

-# how can I use Crypti?
+# How can I use Crypti?
 First, make sure you have python 3.* installed, then from the command line
 ```
   python3 Crypti.py